 Carbonscape is based in the Marlborough region of New Zealand, an area reputed for its unbeatable natural beauty and pristine environment.
 Although already famous for the wine it produces, Marlborough is also well known as a hub for innovation and for supporting a diverse range of businesses from tourism and marine farming to aeronautical engineering.

-Within this eclectic mix of innovation and natural beauty, the idea behind Carbonscape was conceived by a team motivated to address the burgeoning problem of carbon dioxide (CO2) release.
-This resulted in the development of a process to convert waste biomass into charcoal, that when applied in agricultural operations as biochar, captures more atmospheric CO2 than it produces.
+Within this inspiring environment, CarbonScape was conceived by a team motivated to reduce the amount of carbon dioxide (CO2) in the atmosphere.
+This resulted in the development of a process to convert waste biomass into charcoal an inert form of carbon, that when applied in agricultural operations as biochar, maintains supportive soil functionality for thousands of years.

-Carbonscape’s technology exploits the benefits of lower costs associated with cheaper inputs, higher heating efficiencies and faster processing times as compared to traditional techniques.
-Furthermore, Carbonscape’s process allows for a high degree of customization and the ability to process various types of feedstock.
+Carbonscape’s process technology exploits the benefits of lower costs associated with cheaper inputs, higher efficiencies and faster processing times compared to traditional techniques.

 Our main links to Government funders and private industry associates are as follows: